YakDriver/terraform-cred-tests/tests/assume_with_credproc/README.md

 # assume with credproc
 This tests assumption of a role while using a credential process.
 Because of logic issues in the way credentials are processed, when on the credential process logical path, you cannot also assume a role.
 This is basically the same test as [credproc_without_assume](../credproc_without_assume) but adding the assumption of a role to show that causes problems.

+**NOTE:** Because this test messes with Terraform to the point where it won't destroy resources, this test uses AWSCLI to delete the IAM role created in the test.

 ## current status
 ### FAILING :x: